nds-org/workbench-helm-chart/README.md

 $ git clone https://github.com/nds-org/workbench-helm-chart && cd workbench-helm-chart/
 ```

-You can then use the Makefile helper:
+You can then use the Makefile helper script:
 ```bash
 $ make help         # Print help message
 $ make check_all    # verify that dependencies are installed